anand-kamble/insta-reposter/README.md

   accounts = Usernames of Accounts you want to repost from without '@' and seperated by ,(comma).
   time = time interval between two posts in seconds.

 >This programe does not repost videos.
-It only reposts Images.
+It can only repost Images.